writecrow/crow_frontend/README.md

 ## Compiling the code for production

-Run `ng build` to build the project.
+Run `ng build --configuration=production` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 # Usage
 This application is built on the [Angular](https://angularjs.org/) framework, and follows the best practices of said framework.
 For those familiar with AngularJS, making modifications to the code should be self-obvious.